microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 * If operation is outside minimum requirements, gather and merge detailed usage information.

-Extended usage information is gathered for the following operation groups:
+Extended usage information is gathered for the following operation groups, where "shapes" refer to (M,N,K) operation shapes, and "types" refer to the element types of the matrices and vectors.

 * `ThreadVectorMatrixMultiply`
-  * Iterate `LinAlgMatVecMul`/`LinAlgMatVecMulAdd` calls and gather shapes and types.
+  * Iterate `LinAlgMatVecMul`/`LinAlgMatVecMulAdd` calls and gather types.
-  * Matrix operand must be `MatrixLoadFromDescriptor` for transposed flag.
+  * Matrix operand must be traced to `MatrixLoadFromDescriptor` to determine the transposed flag from the layout.
 * `WaveMatrixMultiply`/`ThreadGroupMatrixMultiply`
   * Iterate `LinAlgMatrixMultiply`/`LinAlgMatrixMultiplyAccumulate` calls and
     gather shapes and types.